briannata/briannata/README.md

 ## Hi, I'm Brianna 👋

-I build AI systems that work in production — not just in notebooks.
+I enjoy building AI systems end to end, from early prototyping through to production deployment.

 Currently a Software Engineer at IXL Learning.
 Previously built a production RAG system for TD Bank as part of my Columbia MS in Data Science, where I designed and implemented the hybrid search retrieval pipeline combining dense and sparse embeddings in Pinecone.

-I'm most interested in the engineering and deployment side of ML — getting models from prototype to something that reliably works for real users.
+I'm most interested in the engineering and deployment side of ML, getting models from prototype to something that reliably works for real users.